kyhau/docker-notebook/docker-dtr.md

+# Docker Trusted Registry (DTR)

+1. Docker Trusted Registry is the image storage solution that is part of Docker Enterprise Edition.

+1. Requirements to install Docker Trusted Registry (DTR):
+    1. DTR can be installed on-premises or a cloud provider.
+    1. All nodes must be a worker node managed by Universal Control Plane.
+    1. All nodes must have a fixed hostname.

+1. Endpoints exposed by Docker Trusted Registry that can be used to assess the health of a Docker Trusted Registry replica
+    ```
+    /health
+    /nginx_status
+    /api/v0/meta/cluster_status
+    ```

+## docker hub

+The most common public repository for published Docker images.

 # Docker image signing
 Docker supports image signing since Docker 1.8 (implemented as a separate piece of plumbing called Notary).